dtinit/dtinit.github.io/README.md

   * Also note that flags '--future' and '--livereload' and '--unpublished' might be nice with that
 * visit [/styleguide](/styleguide) to see examples of style usage

+# Hosting

+* Hosted via github pages and a custom domain

 # Policies

 * We aim to support [any browser that supports ES-6](https://caniuse.com/es6) or later.